candlecorp/wick/README.md

 ## Getting Started

-Visit the docs on [candle.dev](https://candle.dev/wick.html) for getting started guides and API documentation.
+Visit the docs in the [Wick Wiki](https://github.com/candlecorp/wick/wiki) for the getting started guide and API documentation.

 ## Quick Install - Mac and Linux
 Mac and Linux users can install the latest stable version of Wick with the following command: